Ravindratadipatri/portfolio/README.md

     </div>
     <p>Motivated and enthusiastic individual with a strong academic background and a passion for learning and growth.
 Possesses excellent communication skills and a keen interest in discussing ideas and receiving constructive feedback.
 Seeking a role where I can leverage my educational foundation while being mentored and nurtured to further develop my skills and advance my career.</p>
     <h3>Summary</h3>
-    <p>Persuing 3rd Year in Computer Science And Information Technology Department at Marri Laxman Reddy Inst of Technology.</p>
+    <p>Pursuing 3rd Year in Computer Science And Information Technology Department at Marri Laxman Reddy Inst of Technology.</p>
     <p>CGPA : 7.00 | 2025</p>
 </section>